Selective decay resistance of soft

 tissue in early land plants (4)

-As shown before, the "hollow straw" phenomenon often observed with
+As shown before, the "hollow straw" phenomenon often

 early land plants fossilized in the Rhynie chert requires a

 more complex explanation than the one proposed in [1,2].
 (See

 It cannot be reduced to a silicification front moving into